 Signs of a Horse With a Broken Leg

 A horse that has fractured a leg will be in obvious distress.
-He will not want to bear weight on the leg and there will be swelling.
-The leg can hang crookedly, or a bone may appear to be coming through the skin.
+It will not want to bear weight on the leg and there will be swelling.
+The leg may appear to be crooked, or a bone may even appear to protrude through the skin.

-First aid includes applying a bandage against the skin and stabilizing the leg with a stiff material such as wood or plastic pipe over the bandage.
-Splints have to be put on the front and back of the leg, not on each side.
 As soon as possible, have a veterinarian examine the horse.
-Further movement can mean the horse can cause additional injury to itself, so the horse must be kept as still as possible.
+Continued movement can worsen the fracture or cause additional injury to the horse, so it must be kept as still as possible.
 If the veterinarian determines the fracture can be repaired, the horse may be transported to a veterinary hospital.